Ignacio-Garro/Deep-Panic-Showcase/README.md

 ## About

-**Pressure Inc.** is a 1–4 player co-op horror game where you and your crew operate a submarine in the crushing dark of the deep sea.
+**DEEP PANIC** is a 1–4 player co-op horror game where you and your crew operate a submarine in the crushing dark of the deep sea.
 Power, oxygen, navigation, and sensors all have to be managed by hand — and something outside the hull is paying attention.
 Built by a two-person indie studio, targeting **Steam Early Access (Nov 2026)** with an appearance at **Steam Next Fest (Oct 2026)**.

 **Genre:** Co-op Horror · Submarine Sim
 **Players:** 1–4 online co-op